sidestepism/Vibrat-o-matic/readme.md

 If you open port 3000 on your machine (already opened if your firewall is off), you can access the page from other device.
 You can control vibrato from your smartphone with opening `http://192.168.0.1/remote.html` (192.168.0.1 should be IP address of your machine).

-In other word if you open port 3000 publicly, API of your EMS is accessible from your world.
+In other word if you open port 3000 publicly, API of your EMS is accessible from world.
 Keep a close eye on security!

 Enjoy your karaoke time!